panagiks/reverse_shell/README.md

 ## Contribution Opportunities

 This project is open for contributors.
 If you have implemented a new feature, or maybe an improvment to the current code feel free to open a pull request.
 If you want to sugest a new feature open an issue.
 Additionally Testers are needed to run a few standard scenarios (and a few of their own maybe) to decrease the chance a bug slips into a new version.
-Should there be any interest about testing a `beta` folder will be created (where code to be tested will be uploaded) along with a list of scenarios.
+Should there be any interest about testing a `beta` branch will be created (where code to be tested will be uploaded) along with a list of scenarios.

 ## Author - Project Owner/Manager